What is ONAP

 In addition, open source is paving the way for service providers to accelerate their metamorphosis of internal processes and organizational changes from a more manual operator driven to a automated software driven approach.
 Things like Service Configurations, VNF Configurations and integrations, and more will take on a more “DevOps” like approach, as the network moves towards becoming more and more autonomous.

 The ONAP project was officially launched in February of 2017.
 Since then over 1,000 people have already joined the ONAP project, expanding the scope to over 30 projects, and continuing work on merging OPEN-O and ECOMP within the unified project.
-On April 5th, 2017, the Open Network Automation Platform code and documentation were officially released to the global community, with the intent of further increasing the collaboration around ONAP.
+Since then, the Open Network Automation Platform code and documentation were officially released to the global community, with the intent of further increasing the collaboration around ONAP.
 Get in touch to learn how and why you need to integrate ONAP best practises into your organizational IT framework.